 Not far from Port Angeles, heading towards west, are the Madison Creek Falls.
 It’s two waterfalls, and a river, but you can only visit the lower of the two waterfalls.
 Your GPS might be confused, but when you enter the Olympic Hot Springs Road just follow it all the way to the end (or where the gate is).
 Park there, enjoy the view over the mountains and the river, and then follow the short path to the waterfall.

 Ok, I confess, I had to crawl the stones at the river a bit, in order to take the above pictures.
 Be careful that you don’t slip and fall into the water.

-Back on the 101, the kid finally recognized that it has seen this road, or more exactly the number, before: it's El Camino Real, going all the way from Washington State to Oregon and then California.
+Back on the 101, the kid finally recognized that he has seen this road, or more exactly the number, before: it’s El Camino Real, going all the way from Washington State to Oregon and then California.
 The road passes Lake Crescent, you can stop at one of the many viewpoints and parking spaces, and enjoy the view.

 We rolled into Forks, found the Police Department and the High School.
 And that’s when I heard that it totally does not look like in the movies.
 But we found a nice Geocache there: